広告 Linux Manjaro PC

 Manjaro is an Arch Linux-based distribution.

-It runs quickly and is relatively easy to install compared to other Arch Linux distributions.
+It is relatively easy to install compared to other Arch Linux distributions.

 That’s the gist of it.